This post may contain affiliate links. Please read our disclosure policy.

 - Choose a large bowl that will fit on top of the pot.
 The bottom of the bowl should not touch the water.
 In this bowl, place butter, dark chocolate, cocoa powder, espresso powder and kosher salt.
 Bring the water in the pot to a simmer and melt all the ingredients together, stirring occasionally.

-- Meanwhile in another bowl, whisk the whole eggs and egg yolks together until they are slightly lightened and no visible whites remain.
+- Meanwhile in another bowl, whisk the whole eggs and egg yolks together until they are slightly lightened, smooth, and no visible whites remain.
 Whisk in the granulated sugar and light brown sugar until the eggs are light and fluffy.

 - Remove the chocolate mixture from the stove as soon as it melts.
 You want it to be melted but not hot.
-Stir or whisk all the ingredients together.
+Stir or whisk.

 - Pour the chocolate into the egg mixture at one time.
 Work quickly to keep the chocolate from cooling and seizing or the eggs from cooking prematurely in the warm chocolate.
 Whisk together thoroughly.

-- Bake assembled pie in preheated oven for about 40 minutes or until it puffs in the center and jiggles like Jell-O or like a baked cheesecake.
+- Bake in a preheated oven for 40 minutes or until it puffs in the center and jiggles slightly as a unit like Jell-O or a cheesecake.
+Try not to poke the pie with a knife or cake tester to test for doneness.

 - Allow to cool completely at room temperature before wrapping and refrigerating.
 This pie slices best when cold.